verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Heavy in thoughts.
 - [ ] Expensive trouble
 - [ ] Clean as paper before the poem.
+- [ ] No lies detected, none at all.